211115-jwa/project0/README.md

 # Project 0: Bike Shop
 The goal of this project is to show that you can plan, code, prioritize, and meet deadlines.
 Failure to present a satisfactory project will result in a release from training.

+Note: testing is a primary focus of this project.
+A fully-functional application with little-to-no testing is *not* a satisfactory project, but a well-tested application that is missing some functionality may still be satisfactory.

 The application that you will be building will be an API for a bicycle shop.
 There will not be a front end for this project, so presentations will be done using Postman.

 ## Due Dates